In-water Intervention and Prevention Strategy

 Manipulating fish populations in ponds, lakes, and reservoirs to control cyanobacteria populations has been undertaken in multiple locations throughout the world over the past four to five decades.
-Some investigations report successful reduction of cyanobacteria biomass through stocking of herbivorous fish populations that ingest cyanobacteria, such as silver and bighead carp (Xie and Liu 2001).
-Zhang, Xie, and Huang (2008) suggest that stocking with filter feeders (carp) in lakes with low macrozooplankton densities will reduce phytoplankton and cyanobacteria, as cyanobacteria have been shown to make up 84.4% of the phytoplankton silver carp consume (Chen et al. 2006).
-Other investigations remove fishes that graze on zooplankton (Pot and Heerdt 2014), while still others increase piscivorous fish stocks (Carpenter, Kitchell, and Hodgson 1985) to increase large fish predation on planktivorous fish that ingest herbivorous zooplankton, such as Daphnids; by doing so, the herbivorous zooplankton can increase to consume developing cyanobacteria.
+Some investigations report successful reduction of cyanobacteria biomass through stocking of herbivorous fish populations that ingest cyanobacteria, such as silver and bighead carp Xie and Liu (2001).
+Zhang, Xie, and Huang (2008) suggested that stocking with filter feeders (carp) in lakes with low macrozooplankton densities will reduce phytoplankton and cyanobacteria, as cyanobacteria have been shown to make up 84.4% of the phytoplankton silver carp consume (Chen et al. 2006).
+Other investigations have removed fishes that graze on zooplankton (Pot and Heerdt 2014), while still others have increased piscivorous fish stocks (Carpenter, Kitchell, and Hodgson 1985) to increase large fish predation on planktivorous fish that ingest herbivorous zooplankton, such as daphnids; by doing so, the herbivorous zooplankton can increase to consume developing cyanobacteria.

-Recent reviews (Lürling and Mucci 2020, Triest, Stiers, and Van Onsem 2016) suggest substantial uncertainty with these approaches and propose that combining these techniques with other strategies or simply using other options may offer better chances for success at reducing cyanobacteria.
+Recent reviews (Lürling and Mucci 2020, Triest, Stiers, and Van Onsem 2016) suggested substantial uncertainty with these approaches and proposed that combining these techniques with other strategies or simply using other options may offer better chances for success at reducing cyanobacteria.
 The former research group summarized data from 34 studies that employed stocking with herbivorous fishes, fish removal, or stocking with piscivores.
-Adding filter feeding fishes succeeded in 4 of 6 times in reducing lake cyanobacteria; fish removal was successful in 6 of 8 projects, while the addition of piscivores was successful only 2 of 5 instances.
-When fish removal and piscivore stocking were combined, cyanobacteria declined in five lakes.
-Manipulation of fish through removal or piscivore additions, when combined with one or multiple additional strategies, was successful 5 of 6 times.
-These authors state, “Reasons for success or failure … could be explained through bottlenecks encountered with fish removal, stocking densities, cascading effects, associated zooplankton grazing, diet shifts away from cyanobacteria, macrophyte recovery, nutrient or pH status.”
+Adding filter feeding fishes succeeded in four of six times in reducing lake cyanobacteria; fish removal was successful in six of eight projects, while the addition of piscivores was successful only two of five instances.
+When fish removal and piscivore stocking were combined, cyanobacteria declined in five of eight lakes.
+Manipulation of fish through removal or piscivore additions, when combined with one or multiple additional strategies, was successful five of six times.
+Triest, Stiers, and Van Onsem (2016) state, “Reasons for success or failure … could be explained through bottlenecks encountered with fish removal, stocking densities, cascading effects, associated zooplankton grazing, diet shifts away from cyanobacteria, macrophyte recovery, nutrient or pH status.”

 Hence, results from manipulating higher trophic levels of a water body’s food web remain uncertain and unpredictable.